Introduction to Spatial Regression Analysis (Chapel Hill, NC)

 - Elisabeth Root, University of Colorado at Boulder

 Spatially-referenced data add important contextual and locational information to the social and behavioral sciences, such as sociology, anthropology, political science, economics and public health.
 A geographic or spatial-analytic framework, which will be taught in this workshop, can be used to explore the importance of spatial relationships in a variety of social and behavioral processes.
 However, spatial data and spatial relationships necessitate the use of analytic tools beyond those provided by standard statistical methods.
-This 5-day course introduces the spatial-analytic framework, and explores the range of issues that generally must be dealt with when analyzing spatial data.
+This course introduces the spatial-analytic framework, and explores the range of issues that generally must be dealt with when analyzing spatial data.
 The role of spatial autocorrelation in spatial data sets is a central focus of this course.
-Throughout the course we will address the following questions: how and why does spatial autocorrelation arise; how is it measured and understood; how does it relate to issues of spatial heterogeneity and spatial dependence; and how should it inform the specification and estimation of regression models.
+Throughout the course we will address the following questions: how and why does spatial autocorrelation arise; how is it measured and understood; how does it relate to issues of spatial heterogeneity and spatial dependence; and how should it inform the specification and estimation of regression models?
 Specific modeling techniques include: indices of spatial autocorrelation (Moran's I, Geary's C, LISA), spatial regression models (SAR and SARAR), and geographically weighted regression (GWR).

 The course is structured around a combined lecture format (mornings) and computing lab exercises (afternoons).
 The focus of the course is on spatial statistical analysis, not Geographic Information Systems (GIS).
 Hands-on application of statistical methods in afternoon lab sessions will enable participants to pursue a broad range of social and behavioral science research topics.
 Software emphasis will be given to GeoDa and R for exploratory spatial data analysis and modeling.
 Some acquaintance with this software is helpful but is not a prerequisite.
-Detailed R code will be provided and discussed in labs, and we will lean how to interpret, visualize and map model output.
+Detailed R code will be provided and discussed in labs, and we will learn how to interpret, visualize, and map model output.

 Prerequisites for maximizing learning in this course are a solid grounding in standard multivariate regression techniques and a minimal level of comfort with matrix notation and algebra.